 Step 4: Prune Diseased Branches

 Prune out branches on your beach rose bush that show signs of disease.
 You can prune diseased plant material as soon as you notice it any time of year, not just early spring, to keep the disease from spreading.
-Sanitize your pruning tools after each cut to prevent spreading the diseases.
+Sanitize your pruning tools with alcohol before making each cut to prevent spreading the diseases.
 Common diseases that affect roses include black spot, powdery mildew and rust.

 Step 5: Remove Crossing Branches